atari-1337/discord.lua/README.md

 **Functions:**
   * `:ToJSON()`
     * Returns a JSON Version of the DiscordChannelModifyParams.
-It is not needed when using `:Modify()` and handled in the background.
+It is used by the Module.
     * Return Type: string

 **Properties:**